Redactify-AI/redactor-desktop/README.md

 ## ✨ Feature Showcase

 ### 🎬 Live Preview Engine
-Instantly generates a redacted preview frame from your source video in milliseconds.
+Rapidly generates a redacted preview frame from your source video.
 The engine intelligently scans the footage for the first frame containing a detectable face, applies all redaction settings, and renders it to your screen — without touching the full video pipeline.
 What you see is exactly what you get.

 ### 🎛️ Debounced Real-Time Controls
 Adjust blur intensity and face padding with zero UI lag.
-A 300ms debounce timer fires a new preview render automatically after you release a slider, giving you a tight, responsive feedback loop for dialing in the exact redaction style required.
+A debounce timer fires a new preview render automatically after you release a slider, giving you a tight, responsive feedback loop for dialing in the exact redaction style required.

 ### 🔷 Dynamic Geometry Masking
 Four production-ready redaction shapes, each generated via OpenCV matrix operations and composited with per-pixel alpha masking: